Title: Principal Investigator | Email: deannagreene@ucsd.edu

 I was born near Gießen, Germany and lived in 9 different places across the US and Germany before ending up in San Diego.
 I graduated from UCSD in 2022 with a B.S. in Cognitive and Behavioral Neuroscience.
 Before joining the Greene Lab I worked in two other labs on campus where I learned more about both typical and atypical development.
 These experiences grew my interest in learning about development through neuroimaging, and led me to the Greene Lab!
 In my free time I like to climb, go on walks, crochet, and read.

 I was born in Venezuela and grew up in Miami, Florida before moving to San Diego.
-I am currently a senior pursuing a B.S in Cognitive Behavioral Neuroscience with a minor in Computer Science.
+I graduated from UCSD in 2023 with a B.S in Cognitive Behavioral Neuroscience and a minor in Computer Science.
 My research interests include using MRI data to study the neural circuits that underlie neurological disorders, as well as using machine learning to find correlations between neural features and behavioral characteristics.
-I joined Greene Lab in January 2023 and am working on a project using pose estimation software and machine learning to detect and classify various types of tics from videos.
-Outside of neuroscience, I enjoy painting, making pottery, and tending to my plants.Title: Clinical Research Coordinator
+I am particularly interested in how we can use this information to improve treatment outcomes.
+I joined the Greene Lab in January 2023 as a research assistant working on a project using pose estimation software and machine learning to detect and classify various types of tics from videos.
+Outside of neuroscience, I enjoy painting, making pottery, and tending to my plants.Title: Undergraduate Research Assistant

 I grew up in Clayton, Missouri, blocks from Forest Park, with ample opportunity to explore its amazing museums and bounteous gardens.
 I graduated from Clayton High School and studied psychology as an undergrad at UW-Madison.
 Several years and a lot of real-world experience later, I attended UM-SL to obtain a graduate degree in counseling.
 At Washington University, I am a Clinical Research Coordinator for the Greene and Black Labs.
 I am especially interested in movement disorders, somatic awareness approaches, and maximizing quality of life for people of all ages.
 Outside of work, I am thoroughly entertained by my three kids and their crested gecko, Mordecai.